beberlei/Whitewashing/README.md

 Add the following to the `AppKernel#registerBundleDirs()` method:

-    'Whitewashing'       => __DIR__.'/../src/Bundle/Whitewashing',
+    'Whitewashing'       => __DIR__.'/../src/Whitewashing',

 Register the bundle in your `AppKernel#registerBundles` method:

     new Whitewashing\BlogBundle\BlogBundle(),

-Add the following to your app configuration.
+Load the whitewashing extension in your app configuration (app/config/config.yml).

     whitewashing.blog:
-      default_id:   1
+      default_blog_id:   1
       host_url: http://www.whitewashing.de

-You also have to configure the security details to be able to write posts and such:
+Add the mapping directory:

+    doctrine.orm:
+      mappings:
+        BlogBundle:
+          dir: Resources/config/metadata
+          type: xml
+          prefix: Whitewashing\Blog\

+If you already have a firewall and provider defined you only need to restrict the access to the admin area:

     security.config:
+        # ...
+        access_control:
+            - { path: /blog/admin.*, role: ROLE_USER }

+If you haven't done so you also have to configure the security details to secure the admin area:

+    security.config:
         providers:
-            blog:
-                password_encoder: sha1
-                entity: { class: Whitewashing\Core\User, property: name }
+            fos_user:
+                id: fos_user.user_manager
         firewalls:
-            blog-backend:
+            public:
-                pattern:  /blog/admin.*
+                pattern: /.*
                 form-login:
                   check_path: /login-check
                   login_path: /login
-                  provider:   blog
+                  provider:   fos_user
-            public:
-                pattern: /.*
-                form-login: true
                 anonymous: true
+        access_control:
+            - { path: /blog/admin.*, role: ROLE_USER }

 And the following information to your `routing.yml`: